 Respond in A Timely Manner

-If someone is really hurt, they can carry that burden for years.
+If someone is hurt, they can carry that burden for years.
 Sometimes, not answering someone’s call can be seen as giving their call less priority than something else in your life.

 While you may genuinely have something to do that is more urgent than taking a call, it can make a customer feel like they’re not important, if you’re busy wiping a counter instead of giving them information on a product that they need.